openingscience/book/about.md

 The content for Opening Science will change over time, and this website is used to collect comments and provide revisions of the book chapters as the text evolves.
-The text is formatted in Markdown, and is converted into HTML (and possibly other formats) by the Pandoc document converter and the Jekyll static site generator.
-All files are stored in git version control and hosted on Github.
+The text is formatted in Markdown, and is converted into HTML by the [Pandoc](http://johnmacfarlane.net/pandoc/) document converter and the [Jekyll](http://jekyllrb.com/) static site generator.
+All files are stored in git version control and hosted on [Github](https://github.com/openingscience/book/).
 Technical implementation of this website coordinated by Martin Fenner.

 ## About the Authors